 Employers also offer benefits to workers.
 Examples include sick time, vacation time, and health insurance.

-Center-based employment is work that takes place in segregated facilities.
+Center-based employment is training that takes place in segregated facilities.
 These facilities are sometimes called sheltered workshops.
 Only people with disabilities work in center-based employment.
 Many sheltered workshops pay less than minimum wage.
 This is not a desired employment outcome under Employment First.

 Competitive integrated employment means jobs in the community.
 These jobs can be full-time or part-time.
 Competitive employment means that people who have disabilities and people who do not have disabilities get paid the same for doing the same jobs.
 People get paid minimum wage or more.
 People who have disabilities get the same kinds of benefits as people who do not have disabilities.
 Integrated employment means that people who have and do not have disabilities work together.